AdobeDocs/commerce-php/src/pages/developer/security/file-uploads.md

 ---

 When working with files, especially user-uploaded files, it is easy to make a mistake and open your store to dangerous attacks like path traversal and remote code execution (RCE).
-The {{site.data.var.ee}} and {{site.data.var.ce}} framework provides abstraction to help you safely work with user files, but it's your responsibility to use it the right way.
+The Adobe Commerce and Magento Open Source framework provides abstraction to help you safely work with user files, but it's your responsibility to use it the right way.

 ## When you don't need a file